Ic3Sandy/lifebliss/README.md

 ### Running the app

-#### For development:
+#### On a connected device/emulator (Android/iOS):
 ```
+# Make sure a device is connected or an emulator is running
-flutter run -d chrome
+flutter run
 ```

 #### For web development:
 ```
-# Enable web support if not already enabled
+# Enable web support if not already enabled (run only once)
-flutter config --enable-web
+# flutter config --enable-web

 # Run for web on Chrome
 flutter run -d chrome

-# Run for web with a specific port
+# Optional: Run for web with a specific port
-flutter run -d chrome --web-port=8080
+# flutter run -d chrome --web-port=8080
 ```

 #### Build for web: